-Major Nepalese exports to UK are pashmina shawls, goatskin, leather goods, Nepalese paper and paper products, woollen carpets, handicrafts, ready-made garments, silverware and jewellery.
-Likewise, major imports from UK are copper scrap, hard drinks, cosmetics, medicine and medical equipment, textiles, copper wire rod, machinery and parts, aircraft and spare parts, scientific research equipment, office equipment and stationery.
+Major exports to UK are carpets, ready-made garments, leather and leather goods, Nepali paper and paper products, handicrafts and jewelry.
+Likewise, major imports from the UK are machinery and parts, aircraft and products, drinks, cosmetics, medicine and medical equipment, textiles, among others.

 A sizable number of British tourists visit Nepal for trekking, mountaineering and other leisurely activities.
-A total of about 37,759 tourists visited Nepal in 2014 year.
-The figure for 2015 was 29,730, a 10 per cent decline which could be attributed to the earthquake in that year.
-The figure is a substantial number.
-UK is among the primary tourism generating market for Nepal.
-Given our historical linkages and increasing people-to-people contacts, the prospects for increasing the tourist arrival from UK in Nepal are quite promising.
-Keeping this fact in view, Nepal has been actively promoting Nepal as an attractive tourist destination for British public.
+The UK is among the major source countries of tourists for Nepal.
+Over 60 thousand British nationals have visited Nepal each year from the 2018.
+Given our historical linkages and increasing people-to-people contacts, there is prospect for an increasing number of tourists from the UK.
+Keeping this in view, Nepal has been promoting Nepal as an attractive tourist destination for the British nationals.